zabbix/zabbix/templates/app/veeam/enterprise_manager_http/README.md

 ## Overview

-This template is designed to monitor Veeam Backup & Replication used Veeam Backup Enterprise Manager REST API.
+This template is designed to monitor Veeam Backup and Replication used Veeam Backup Enterprise Manager REST API.
 Veeam Backup Enterprise Manager REST API lets communicate with Zabbix to query information about Veeam Backup Enterprise Manager objects.
 It works without any external scripts and uses the script item.